cronvel/terminal-kit/doc/high-level.md

 Additional keys are used when the auto-completion displays its menu (see [.singleLineMenu()](#ref.singleLineMenu) for details).

-All those key are customization through the *keyBindings* options.
+All those keys are customization through the *keyBindings* options.
 Available actions are:

 * submit: submit the input field (default: ENTER and KP_ENTER)